usnistgov/Industrial-SMS/README.md

 # Principles of Operation
-The SMS runs continuously, measuring the power at samples in a small frequency range over a short period of time, and computing a fast Fourier transform (FFT) to identify frequency components present.
+The ISMS runs continuously, measuring the power at samples in a small frequency range over a short period of time, and computing a fast Fourier transform (FFT) to identify frequency components present.
 Some of the important command line configuration options are provided for the user below:

 * *start frequency*: The user can enter any starting frequency in MHz up to 6000 MHz
 * *stop frequency*: The user can enter any ending frequency in MHz up to 6000 MHz